Frequently Asked Questions

 Read more about our sliding scale tuition and scholarships here.

-Can prospective students visit the campus?
+Can prospective and admitted students visit the campus?

 What is your policy on drugs and alcohol?